How to Convert MapInfo TAB to Esri Shapefile

 5. Add a Tester Transformer

-Now we will add a Tester transformer to test for any of the Category attributes containing the word Dwelling.
+Now, we will add a Tester transformer to test for any Category attributes that contain the word 'Dwelling'.

 Add the Tester between the AttributeManager and the Dwelling writer feature type.
-Be sure to connect the writer feature type to the Passed output port on the Tester.
+Ensure that the writer feature type is connected to the Passed output port on the Tester.

 testerworkflow.png

-In the Tester parameters set the test to:
+In the Tester parameters, set the test to: Category contains Dwelling

 tester.png